 Last-mile distribution has one simple goal: to move goods from a transportation hub to the final delivery destination.
 But if it were that simple, logistic experts and optimization software would not be needed.
 The most important factors when planning your distribution are the constraints and environment, the quality of service (QoS), and the cost.

-The route optimizer, thanks to Artificial Intelligence, they are able to generate very efficient routes; however, these must comply with all the constraints to be able to be carried out.
+The route optimizers, thanks to Artificial Intelligence, they are able to generate very efficient routes; however, these must comply with all the constraints to be able to be carried out.
 In addition, there is a trade-off between quality of service and costs, in which the company has to choose what suits it best according to its objective.

 Constraints and Considerations